Minimally Invasive Cardiac Surgery (MICS) - HCG Hospitals

 Augmented reality (AR) surgical navigation — overlaying pre-operative CT and MRI anatomical reconstructions onto the live thoracoscopic field — promises to provide surgeons with a three-dimensional anatomical map that transcends the limitations of two-dimensional endoscopic imaging.
 Combined with haptic-feedback robotic instruments, this technology will enable surgical precision beyond what is currently achievable.

-Transcatheter and hybrid structural heart interventions — including Transcatheter Aortic Valve Implantation (TAVI), MitraClip™ edge-to-edge mitral repair, and transcatheter tricuspid interventions — represent the most catheter-based extension of the MICS philosophy.
+Transcatheter and hybrid structural heart interventions — including Transcatheter Aortic Valve Implantation (TAVI), MitraClip™ edge-to-edge mitral repair, and transcatheter tricuspid interventions — represent the most catheter-based extension.
 These technologies expand the treatment envelope to patients considered prohibitive surgical risk, working in concert with surgical MICS to form a comprehensive, risk-stratified structural heart programme.

 Closing Perspective